IHE/ITI.MHDS/index.md

 </table>

-#### 50.6.2.2 System that consumes documents System Design
+#### 1:50.6.2.2 System that consumes documents System Design

-This system can consume documents using the MHD Document Consumer.
+This system can consume documents using the [MHD](https://profiles.ihe.net/ITI/MHD/index.html) [Document Consumer](https://profiles.ihe.net/ITI/MHD/1331_actors_and_transactions.html#133112-document-consumer).
 The other actors shown are there to support this primary function.

 System that consumes documents - Integration Statement